umuttuzlu16/umuttuzlu16/README.md

 I'm a 15-year-old mid-level Python developer with strong fundamentals in programming.
 Currently, I'm a 9th grade student at Vehbi Dinçerler Science High School in Gaziantep, Turkey.

 I’m currently working on web development, database management, and desktop applications.
 My interest in electronics has also led me to start learning C and C++.
-In the future, I aim to specialize in cybersecurity.

 ## 💻 Technical Skills
 - Python (Intermediate)